Locked Polyomino Tilings: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Parker Rule and Moon Duchin for multiple thought-provoking discussions on this topic.
-And also to Peep Mouse Kumar, the kind and fluffy cat that sat on my lap (and sometimes arms) as I wrote most of this paper.
+I am deeply grateful to Christopher Donnay for his helpful suggestions, motivations, pointers to existing literature, and technical support.
+I am also grateful to Parker Rule, Moon Duchin, and Josh Mermelstein for multiple thought-provoking discussions.
+And also to Peep Mouse Kumar, the kind and fluffy cat that sat on my lap (and sometimes arms) as I wrote the first draft of this paper.